GunslingerZach/dotfiles/README.md

 ## post install

 no web browsers are installed so you will have to install one of your choice and customize it as you wish.
-An export of the configurations I use is present in the [firefox](firefox) directory
+Install your favorite brower and replace it with the keybind in Hyprland for firefox.

 ## hyprland plugins